metafacture/metafacture.github.io/Morph-and-Fix/literalFunctions.md

 ## Transform

-The following passage introduces the different literal functions, which transform the values.
-As the filter functions in the subsequent passage all literal function are inserted in the `<data>`-Element.
-In the FIX language the literal functions are inserted in an `do map ([source], [name]) ... end`.
+The following section introduces the different literal functions, which transform the values, in this example by trimming the values.
+As the filter functions in the subsequent passage, all literal function are inserted in the `<data>` Element.
+In the Fix language the literal functions are inserted in an `do map ([source], [name]) ... end`.

 <details>
   <summary>Example <b>Morph</b></summary>